Hughmilleria: History of research

 In 2007, a new species of Hughmilleria from Hunan, China, was described as H. wangi based on an almost complete specimen (CNU-E-HLT2006001).
 The specific name is in honor of Junqing Wang, who found the fossil of the species in 1992.
 This species was recovered from the Xiaoxiyu Formation of Hunan, in deposits that suggest that it lived in the Telychian age of the Silurian, which makes it the oldest eurypterid discovered in China.
 H. wangi differs from the North American species by the presence of epimera (lateral "extensions" of the segment) on the entire postabdomen and a slightly wider carapace than in the other species.
 Measuring 6 cm (2 in) in length, H. wangi is the smallest known species of Hughmilleria and of the Pterygotioidea superfamily.

 In addition, if the problematic H. lanceolata, which has been suggested by some researchers to belong to this genus, really did so, it would extend the range of Hughmilleria to the Silurian of Scotland.
-It was originally described as a new species of the new genus Himantopterus by the English geologist and paleontologist John William Salter.
+It was originally described as a new species of the new genus Himantopterus (a preoccupied name, now Erettopterus) by the English geologist and paleontologist John William Salter.
 The body of this species was elongate and attenuated behind.
 Its telson was lanceolated and its swimming legs were narrow.
 This species has also been related to Nanahughmilleria, but recent studies suggest that H. lanceolata was probably closer to Eurypteroidea.
-However, the lack of eyes on every specimen of H. lanceolata hinders the resolution of its phylogenetic position.
+However, the lack of eyes on all specimens of H. lanceolata hinders the resolution of its phylogenetic position.